 Mr. Steve Houser

 Mr. Steve Houser is the owner and president of Arborilogical Services, Inc. As an International Society of Arboriculture (ISA) Certified Arborist, Mr. Houser has been providing care for trees for almost 40 years.
-Additionally, he has received notable recognition for his work to increase the level of professionalism in the tree-care industry.
+Additionally, he has received notable recognition for his work to increase the level of professionalism in the tree care industry.

 Two of Mr. Houser’s lifetime priorities have been education and volunteerism.
 He has excelled in both.
 He attended Mountain View College, earning an Associate in Applied Arts Degree.
 He is a licensed aviation mechanic with the Federal Aviation Administration, scoring a perfect 100% on the licensing exam.

-He was one of the first arborist in Texas to be certified by the Texas Chapter of the ISA.
+He was one of the first arborists in Texas to be certified by the Texas Chapter of the ISA.
 In addition, he is a Dallas County Certified Texas Master Gardener and a North Texas Chapter Certified Master Naturalist.

-Mr. Houser is a founding member of the Texas Tree Trails, a volunteer based program to find, measure, photograph, and recognize all of the significant trees in or near the Dallas/Fort Worth area.
+Mr. Houser is a founding member of the Texas Tree Trails, a volunteer-based program to find, measure, photograph, and recognize all of the significant trees in or near the Dallas/Fort Worth area.
 The trees are showcased via “virtual tours” on the Texas Tree Trail website.
 He created the cooperative structure among the Texas Forest Service, Trinity Blacklands Urban Forestry Council, and the Texas Historic Tree Coalition which made the project possible.

 His efforts and accomplishments have been noted with recognition and awards.
 He has received the “Preservation Project Award” from the National Arbor Day Foundation.
 Mr. Houser has been recognized by the Dallas Park and Recreation Board for his contributions to “TREEnewal of Dealey Plaza” and for his year of participation in the restoration of historic Reverchon Park.
 In 2000, he was recognized by the Texas Urban Forestry Council and the Texas Forest Service as the “Outstanding Texas Community Volunteer”.
 The Texas Chapter of ISA presented Mr. Houser with “The Steve Houser Award of Excellence”, also known as the “Houser Cup” which is annually awarded to the winner of the State’s Tree Climbing Competition Champion.
 The Texas Urban Forestry Council and Texas Forest Service named him “Outstanding Professional of the Year” for 2001.

-As an active member of both the Texas Master Gardeners, and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.
+As an active member of both the Texas Master Gardeners and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.